Analyst Handbook

 Objective

 The Analyst Handbook serves as a guide for analysts to perform exploratory data analysis and extract actionable insights using simple models within the xVector Platform.
-It also provides insights into orchestration and observability within data workflows.
 The handbook uses four business cases, tied to key modeling approaches (Regression, Classification, Clustering, and Time Series), to contextualize these concepts, with a focus on Marketing Analytics applications.

 • The first business case focuses on marketing campaigns and sales data.
 It uses linear regression to optimize marketing spend across different advertising channels and maximize sales revenue.
 The company's historical data on marketing campaigns and sales figures is explored to identify which channels provide the best ROI and determine the expected sales impact.